lurkshark/coderevue/website-content/content/posts/create-scene-system-pixijs.md

     // This is the stage for the new scene const container = new PIXI.Container();
+    container.width = this.WIDTH;
+    container.height = this.HEIGHT;
+    container.scale.x = this.actualWidth() / this.WIDTH;
+    container.scale.y = this.actualHeight() / this.HEIGHT;
-    // This positioning allows us to keep a 9:16 aspect container.x = this.screen.width / 2 - this.width() / 2
+    container.x = this.app.screen.width / 2 - this.actualWidth() / 2;
-    container.y = this.screen.height / 2 - this.height() / 2
+    container.y = this.app.screen.height / 2 - this.actualHeight() / 2;

-    // Start the new scene then add it to the stage await newScene.onStart(container);
+    // Start the new scene and add it to the stage await newScene.onStart(container);
     this.app.stage.addChild(container);
     this.currentScene = newScene;